humblepie-68/market-base/README.md

-# market-base
+# curriculum-vitae

-This is my receptacle for all marketing and careers resources.
+This is the online version of my CV.

-Includes CVs, cover letters, previous works, references and more.
+Rationale: hyperlinks, logos, longer copy, handles etc.